The process Step by Step

 The Lexplore assessment can be conducted on any computer while an eye tracker records the student’s eye movements.
 Everything is documented digitally, so no manual work is required.

-A student reads the letters that they see on the screen out loud and then they are asked to read two short grade level passages.
+A student reads the letters from the screen out loud and is then asked to read two short grade level passages.
 The passages vary so a student never reads the same text twice.
-This prevents the student from remembering or practicing specific text.
+This prevents the student from memorizing or practicing specific text.

 The student is asked a few comprehension questions.
 The assessment is administered individually and questions will be given verbally and recorded.
 The questions are open ended and not multiple-choice, to reduce the risk of the child being able to give a correct answer by merely guessing.